Boris-Jobs/Boris-Jobs/README.md

 - 📫 e-mails: u3631628@connect.hku.hk or cz1322553126@gmail.com

-✨ something special ✨ ..
+✨ something special ✨ I hope to use AI or LLMs to help people better understand the world and humanity.

 (My profile picture is young Alexander Grothendieck, a mysterious figure.)
 <!---